-Special Educational Needs - An Overview
+Special Educational Needs and Disabilities - An Overview

-The Local Offer provides information for children and young people with special educational needs (SEND) and their parents or carers in a single place.
+The Local Offer provides information for children and young people with special educational needs and disabilities (SEND) and their parents or carers in a single place.
 It shows families what they can expect from a range of local agencies including education, health and social care.
 Knowing what is out there gives families more choice and therefore more control over what support is right for their children.

 To access more information, please visit the website www.doncaster.gov.uk/localoffer

-About the Special Educational Needs Service
+About the Special Educational Needs and Disabilities Service

-Special Educational Needs: A Brief Explanation
+Special Educational Needs and Disabilities: A Brief Explanation

 - Physical disability or significant medical condition

 - A problem with sight, hearing or speech

 - Behavioural, emotional or social difficulties